ropensci-archive/roweb2/content/blog/2020-04-14-devguide-release/index.md

 * explicitly mentions the packaging guide and guide for authors

-* asks whether the submitted package is intented to go on Bionconductor, similarly to what's asked for CRAN.
+* asks whether the submitted package is intended to go on Bioconductor, similar to what's asked for CRAN.

 #### Editor guidance